-Source: VISTA 2009-10 (Department of Transport, 2009)
+Source: VISTA 2009-10 (Department of Transport, 2009) See Appendix 5 for data table.

 At peak times in particular, the congestion levels caused by the introduction of the autonomous vehicle, in the absence of demand management measures may exceed many of the other benefits associated with these vehicles.
 As a cautionary note, Professor Graham Currie and others identify that on demand, small scale motorised transport services are unlikely to be an effective replacement for heavy rail in the dense central core of the city during peak times, due to space efficiency reasons (Walker, 2015).